-SECTION 11 PUBLIC COMMENT:
+SECTION 11: PUBLIC COMMENT:

-City of Fircrest City Council held a Study Session on June 17, 2024 to discuss the requirements of HB 1110.
+City of Fircrest City Council held a Study Session on June 17, 2025, to discuss the requirements of HB 1110.
 The meeting included a presentation by City Staff with the assistance of Kimley-Horn (Consultant), as well as open discussion and comment response.
-This was followed by a Planning Commission Public Hearing, which included public comment, on May 6, 2025.

-Additionally, the City of Fircrest hosted a Community Open House to discuss the merits of the project and respond to community comments, as well as a table at the annual Fircrest Fun Days (July 20, 2024).
+Additionally, the City of Fircrest hosted a Community Open House to discuss the merits of the project and respond to community comments, as well as a table at the annual Fircrest Fun Days (July 20, 2025).
 At these events, City Staff and the Consultant provided informational project boards and flyers on HB 1110 and received informal written public comments.
 Public comment was used to inform the proposed Development Regulation text amendments.
 A summary of findings from these two meetings is included as Exhibit D.

 Lastly, the City of Fircrest created and distributed a Community Survey, which was available to the public from November 24, 2024, to March 24, 2025.
-The survey was mailed to residents on January 3, 2025, with an additional mailing to capture missed households in early February.
-The survey was intended to gather public comment on the project and provide a supplement to the information received at the in-person workshops.
-The City received approximately 600 responses to the survey, and a full summary of the findings of all responses prepared by the online platform Jotform is included as Exhibit E. In summary, some high-level values expressed by the community include:
+The survey was mailed to residents on January 3, 2025, with a follow-up mailing in early February to capture any missed households.
+The survey was designed to gather public comments on the project and provide supplementary information to the information received at the in-person workshops.
+The City received approximately 600 responses to the survey, and a full summary of the findings from all responses, prepared by the online platform Jotform, is included as Exhibit E. In summary, some high-level values expressed by the community include: